What Is More Effective? Cannabis or Botanical Derived Terpenes

 Terpenes Are Common in the Natural World

 It is no coincidence that the aroma and flavor of cannabis strains often replicate other plants and fruits.
-Terpenes are found in dozens of fruits and vegetables and are responsible for various plants’ unique scents and flavors.
-(Mayfield, 2018) Research into terpenes is still in the early stages, but there are ongoing studies and evidence of their benefits.
+Cannabis terpenes are found in dozens of fruits and vegetables and are responsible for various plants’ unique scents and flavors.
+It’s also no surprise that many plants produce the same terpenes as those found on cannabis plants.
+(2).
+Research into terpenes is still in the early stages, but there are ongoing studies and evidence of their benefits.